TobyRet/Console_Social_Network/README.md

 # Console-based Social Network

 This application runs a simple console-based social network.
-The funcitonality provided is similiar to Twitter.
+The funcitonality provided is similar to Twitter.

 ### To run the application